-This year's Branch and Cumbria's Pub of the Year 2018 is - The Drovers Rest, Monkhill repeating its success in 2015, 2016 and 2017
+The Branch Pub of the Year 2019 was - The Drovers Rest, Monkhill repeating its success in 2015, 2016, 2017 and 2018

 Congratulations to Bill and Linda Robinson, their daughter, Sarah, and her husband Sandy Williamson, on winning our pub of the year award.

 Prior to the arrival of the Robinson family, the Drovers had been in sad decline for a number of years.
 Together with Sandy, they have worked extremely hard to develop the business and maintain a vital community asset.